Utah Administrative Code

 The Utah Administrative Code is the body of all effective administrative rules as compiled and organized by the Division of Administrative Rules (see Subsection 63G-3-102(5); see also Sections 63G-3-701 and 702).

 NOTE: For a list of rules that have been made effective since January 1, 2020, please see the codification segue page.

 NOTE TO RULEFILING AGENCIES: Use the RTF version for submitting rule changes.

 Table of Contents

 - R277-438-3.
-Private and Home School Student Participation in Public School Extracurricular or Co-curricular School Activities.
+Private and Home School Student Participation in a Public School Course, Co-curricular Activity, or Program.

 - R277-438-4.
 Fees for Private and Home School Students.

 - Date of Enactment or Last Substantive Amendment

 (1) This rule is authorized by: